acorn-io/runtime/docs/docs/39-Authoring Acornfiles/09-advanced-topics.md

 ## String manipulation

-There are multiple ways to manipulate strings in the acorn file.
+There are multiple ways to manipulate strings in the Acornfile.

 ### Simple string substitution